Columbia Business School: Faculty

 Columbia Business School employs 136 full-time faculty members, including Joseph Stiglitz, the 2001 Nobel laureate in economics who also teaches at the university's School of International and Public Affairs; and Bernd Schmitt, the Robert D. Calkins Professor of International Business.
-The current Dean is the former Presidential Council of Economic Advisors Chairman Glenn Hubbard.
+The current Dean is the former Presidential Council of Economic Advisers Chairman Glenn Hubbard.
 Hedge fund gurus Joel Greenblatt and Ken Shubin Stein are currently adjunct professors.
 Bruce Greenwald teaches Value Investing and Economics of Strategic Behavior electives.
 Adam Dell, brother of Dell Inc. CEO Michael Dell, is a venture capitalist who teaches Business Innovation and Technology.
 Jonathan Knee teaches Media, Mergers, and Acquisitions and is the author of a book titled "The Accidental Investment Banker".
 Frederic Mishkin, member of the Board of Governors of the Federal Reserve System, returned to teach at CBS starting fall 2008.
 Rita Gunther McGrath is a well known member of the strategy faculty and the author of four books on the subject, most recently The End of Competitive Advantage: How to Keep Your Strategy Moving as Fast As Your Business (2013, Harvard Business Review Publishing) Steve Blank created the Lean Launchpad class that he teaches a scientific method for teaching entrepreneurship that combines experiential learning with the three building blocks of a successful Lean Startup.